Since it is further from Reykjavik, North Iceland is less visited than the South.

 When you travel to Northern Iceland, especially around Lake Myvatn, it feels like landing on another planet or waking up in a post-apocalyptic world, especially when you end up walking alone in a lava field still fuming!

 Let me show you around...

-Let's start with a short video showing you many of the beautiful landscapes of North Iceland including waterfalls, geothermal areas, lava pillars and volcano craters.
+Below is a short video showing you a snapshot of the many of the beautiful landscapes of North Iceland including waterfalls, geothermal areas, lava pillars and volcano craters:

 How to get to North Iceland?

 The Northern Region is easily accessed by car via the Ring Road (Road 1).
-It leads you the Akureyri (the largest town) and to Lake Mytvan.
+It leads you to Akureyri (the largest town) and to Lake Mytvan.

 - Reykjavik to Akureyri - 4h30 drive